 - Given the future developments in this area, it is difficult to forecast energy supply for the future.
-This will be impacted upon by other areas, e.g. transport for electrification of vehicles, residential and business for heating demand. - SONI's forecast data on renewables as a fuel for electricity was published prior to the Department for the Economy's energy strategy. - Furthermore, the SONI and GMO NI forecasts will have uncertainties associated with their own data modelling processes, e.g. economic uncertainty, fuel price fluctuation, plant retirement, weather, large sporting/social events, impact of COVID, holidays.
+This will be impacted upon by other areas, e.g., transport for electrification of vehicles, residential and business for heating demand. - SONI's forecast data on renewables as a fuel for electricity is based on the Department for the Economy's energy strategy (The Path to Net Zero Energy), which includes a target of at least 70% renewable electricity by 2030.
+However, the Climate Change Act (Northern Ireland) 2022, has since increased this ambition to at least 80% of electricity consumption being from renewable sources by 2030. - Furthermore, the SONI and GMO NI forecasts will have uncertainties associated with their own data modelling processes, e.g., economic uncertainty, fuel price fluctuation, plant retirement, weather, large sporting/social events, holidays, the long-term impact of the war in Ukraine.
+The SONI demand forecasts consider economic projections, and the impact of the Covid-19 recovery is accounted for with these.
 The SONI forecasts are based on an assessment of likely future operating requirements of the plan in light of SEM market conditions, the competitiveness of which is influenced by energy policy.
-The gas forecasts are the aggregated demand for the two current gas fired power stations (Ballylumford and Coolkeeragh) and the new station planned for Kilroot in 2023, the load of any further new gas fired power stations have not been included.
+The gas forecasts are the aggregated demand for three generators; Kilroot (open cycle gas turbines only), Ballylumford and Coolkeeragh, the load of any further new gas fired power stations have not been included.